 I made this again recently at home, hoping that it really was as delicious as I remembered.
 I would have hated for my mom’s last meal to be something not delectable.

-This recipe comes together quickly and is great for using up whatever left over ham, bacon or veggies you have in your refrigerator.
-There are a couple of versions of this recipe online which add either corn or peas to the soup.
+This recipe comes together quickly and is great for using up whatever leftover ham, bacon, or veggies you have in your refrigerator.
+There are a couple of versions of this recipe online that add either corn or peas to the soup.
 I added fennel to my pot and used a cooked ham steak as the smallest ham Honey Baked sells is 7 pounds.
 Tom and I couldn’t eat 7 pounds of ham in an entire year!
 If you don’t have any ham, crispy bacon or pancetta would be great too.

 This soup is thick and almost chowder like.
 Oyster crackers (remember those?) sprinkled with grated Parmesan cheese make a perfect a topping.